iskrov/kotori/README.md

     # From the workspace root (/home/ai/src/vibes)
     source .venv/bin/activate
     ```
-*   **Database Migrations:** To create a new migration after changing SQLAlchemy models in `vibes/backend/app/models/`:
+*   **Database Migrations:** To create a new migration after changing SQLAlchemy models in `backend/app/models/`:
     ```bash
     # Make sure venv is active
     # From the workspace root (/home/ai/src/vibes)
-    cd vibes/backend # Navigate to backend directory alembic revision --autogenerate -m "Your migration message"
+    cd backend # Navigate to backend directory alembic revision --autogenerate -m "Your migration message"
     # Review the generated migration script in backend/migrations/versions/
     # Apply the migration (also done by setup.sh)